 Related > Long Live The Long Hood Trucks

-Let’s be honest.
-They can’t possibly be quite as safe.
-At least a conventional has some sort of a crumple zone between you and whatever it is you could be hitting.
+At least a conventional has some sort of a crumple zone between the driver and whatever else is coming at the truck.

 If you take a mile off the gallon difference (x 500 miles a day, x 500 trucks a day) for a big carrier or more, those fuel savings are huge.
 That’s what big carriers pay attention to and those are the guys that are going to be ordering all the new trucks.

 As far as I’m aware, you can’t even order a cabover in North America anymore.
 They are manufactured in North Carolina, but I believe most of those are shipped to Europe.